FOehlschlaeger/Learning-Kubernetes/Kubernetes_CKA_with_Practice_Tests/08_Storage/README.md

   - by default: `persistentVolumeReclaimPolicy: Retain`, meaning the PV will remain until manually deletion by administrator, not available for reuse by other PVCs
   - `persistentVolumeReclaimPolicy: Delete`: PV deleted together with deleted PVC
   - `persistentVolumeReclaimPolicy: Recycle`: data in volume will be scrubbed to be reused again (**deprecated, use [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) instead**)
+- if PVC is deleted which is still in use by a pod, the PVC will not be deleted but in state `Terminating`, just when deleting the pod using the PVC, will terminate the PVC at the end
 - using a PVC in a pod definition (or ReplicaSets or Deployments by adding this to the pod template section):
 ```yaml
     apiVersion: v1